-Apple’s released an iOS 13.5.1 update for the iPhone 7 and iPhone 7 Plus and the company’s latest could have a big impact on your device’s performance.
+Apple’s pushed the iOS 13.7 update to the iPhone 7 and iPhone 7 Plus and the company’s latest could have a big impact on your device’s performance.

-Apple continues to roll out iOS 13 upgrades and the company’s newest update, iOS 13.5.1, is a point release for the iPhone 7 and iPhone 7 Plus.
+Apple continues to roll out iOS 13 upgrades and the company’s newest update is a small milestone release for the iPhone 7 and iPhone 7 Plus.

-If you decide to move your phone off iOS 13.5, note that iOS 13.5.1 requires a very small download.
-It’s just a few megabytes.
+If you decide to make the transition from iOS 13.6.1 to iOS 13.7, note that iOS 13.7 requires a fairly small download.
+It should be just over 100MB.

-If you’re running an older version of iOS, your iOS 13.5.1 upgrade could be much larger because the features and fixes from the iOS updates you skipped are baked in.
+If you’re running an older version of iOS, your iOS 13.7 upgrade could be much larger because the features and fixes from any iOS updates you skipped are baked in.